WhyNotHugo/django-afip/README.rst

 certificate (for authorization). django-afip includes admin views for every model included, and it's the recomended way to create one.

+Once you have created a taxpayer, you'll need its points of sales.
+This, again, should be done via the admin by selecting "fetch points of sales'.

-Secondly, you'll need to pre-populate certain models with AFIP-defined data.
+Finally, you'll need to pre-populate certain models with AFIP-defined data.
 Rather than include fixtures which require updating over time, a special view has been included for importing them from the WS with live data.
 Only a superuser can activate this population.
+This view is idempotent, and running it more than once will not create any duplicate data.

 To access this view, add something like this to your views.py::